"The sacred community is primarily the universe community, not the human community.

 Some of the courses are self-paced.
 While they are sequenced in a particular order, you can go through them as quickly or slowly as you wish.
 For courses that I teach that are travel based, we stay on topic together as a group for the designated amount of time I am at the scheduled location.

 Believe it or not people like quizzes and tests.
-Maybe not so much when they were at university, but they like to at least be challenged to some degree to see what it is that they've learned and what they can remember.
+Maybe not so much when they were at university, but they at least like to be challenged to some degree to see what it is that they've learned and what they can remember.
 At the end of each module or within a video, I create self-assessment questions.
 In longer courses, project-based learning is available for those who wish to demonstrate what they have learned by creating a media project such as a video, podcast, or single-page website.
 My university students find this approach to learning to be more effective than a term paper or quiz.
 I am also available for 1-to1 conversations with members of a course.

 If you have technical issues related to the learning management system - New Zenler - you can send me information via the support tab on the course page.
 If I am unable to resolve the problem on my end, I can refer you to the appropriate support with Zenler Tech Support if necessary.
 While students are expected to understand the basics of online communication, the use of media platforms, and general knowledge of how to work around certain issues that may come up, it is also in my best interest to guide you through whatever difficulties you may have.